MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 ## Authenticate to Dataverse

-The first step is to authenticate and get an access token you will need to send with your requests.
+The first step is to authenticate and get an access token you need to send with your requests.

 You can use an access token generated using the Azure CLI [az account get-access-token command](/cli/azure/account#az-account-get-access-token) based on the Azure account credentials you use with the [az login command](/cli/azure/reference-index#az-login).
 This access token has the necessary delegated permissions to connect to Dataverse.
 You don't need to register an application to use the Web API with PowerShell.